chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 `Either<T1, T2>` are examples of **monads**, a concept popularized by the [Haskell](https://www.haskell.org/) language.
-If you know nothing about monads or Haskell, don't worry, no previous knowledge is required - in fact, we won't explain what we mean by a monad until the [end](#typologia) of this document.
+If you know nothing about monads or Haskell, don't worry, no previous knowledge is required - in fact, we won't explain the term monad until the [end](#typologia) of this document.

 We will often say that something is _monadic_, which will simply mean that it is applicable/available to any of the aforementioned monads.
-For instance, it is well-known that the C# type system is not rich enough to make true monadic constructions, but we can still create monad-like types as we do.
+For instance, "it is well-known that the C# type system is not rich enough to make true monadic constructions, but we can still create monad-like types as we do".
 Our implementation of monads follows the Haskell API closely but, of course, adapted to make it more palatable and hopefully feel natural to C#-developers (see [below](#monadic-api-tour) for more details on this).
 In particular, we make